dotnet/arcade/Documentation/Darc.md

 Continuing with the example from [Adding dependencies to a repository](#Adding-dependencies-to-a-repository), let's say I just added a dependency on Microsoft.NETCore.App out of core-setup.
 I want to fill in the missing information prior to check-in.
-I know that the channel that .NET Core 5 day to day development for core-setup targeting is '.NET Core 5 Dev', so by
+I know that the channel that .NET 5 day to day development for core-setup targeting is '.NET 5 Dev', so by
 doing:

 ```
-PS C:\enlistments\arcade> darc update-dependencies --channel ".NET Core 5 Dev" --name "Microsoft.Netcore.app"
+PS C:\enlistments\arcade> darc update-dependencies --channel ".NET 5 Dev" --name "Microsoft.Netcore.app"

 Updating 'Microsoft.NETCore.App': '' => '3.0.0-preview-27401-3' (from build '20190201.3' of 'https://github.com/dotnet/core-setup')
   Dependency name normalized to 'Microsoft.NETCore.App'
-Local dependencies updated from channel '.NET Core 5 Dev'.
+Local dependencies updated from channel '.NET 5 Dev'.

 PS C:\enlistments\arcade> git diff
 diff --git a/eng/Version.Details.xml b/eng/Version.Details.xml